TheNamec/fsuae-amiga-themes/README.md

 [2.3] LED INDICATORS (ODD, HDD, POWER)
 --------------------------------------

-Led indicators on the right side give a real-time glimpse of data units and power activity via classic Amiga blinking leds.
+LED indicators on the right side give a real-time glimpse of data units and power activity via classic Amiga blinking LEDs.

-- `HARD DISK (HDD) LED` shows reading/writing activity for all of the hard disk units via a blinking led
+- `HARD DISK (HDD) LED` shows reading/writing activity for all of the hard disk units via a blinking LED
-- `OPTICAL DISK (ODD) LED` shows reading activity for all of the optical disk units via a blinking led
+- `OPTICAL DISK (ODD) LED` shows reading activity for all of the optical disk units via a blinking LED
-- `POWER LED` shows energy supply status via an on/off led.
-Some applications shut the led off in run-time.
+- `POWER LED` shows energy supply status via an on/off LED.
+Some applications shut the LED off in run-time

 [2.4] AUDIO INDICATOR (HEADPHONES)
 ----------------------------------